nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ![Back in business!](./excel.png)

-After converting the spreadsheet into a csv and writing a quick script to parse the csv and insert it into the database[^7], I was ready to scrape courses.
+After converting the spreadsheet into a csv and writing a quick Python script to parse the csv and insert it into the database[^5], I was ready to scrape courses.

 ### Course changes